 READ BEFORE USING!

-You must make these changes to FSX before flying as described in the Propliner Tutorial.
-This is due to unrealistic zoom levels coded into the default FSX program.
+You must make these changes to FSX or P3D before flying as described in the Propliner Tutorial.
+This is due to unrealistic zoom levels coded into the default FSX and P3D programs.
 You should also use these zoom levels for all your realistic flying.
+When I mention FSX below I also mean P3D.

-1. First, open each of your Flight files (they end in .FLT) in Wordpad.
-They are usually located in your C:\Documents and Settings\[username]\My Documents\Flight Simulator X Files folder.
+2. Open each of your Flight files (they end in .FLT) in Wordpad.
+Using WinXP they are usually located in your C:\Documents and Settings\[username]\My Documents\Flight Simulator X Files folder.
 Replace [username] with your user name on your computer.
-To open this file right click it and choose Open With, then select Wordpad from the list.
+To open these files right click it and choose Open With, then select Wordpad from the list.
 If Wordpad is not on the list, select "Choose Program" at the bottom and find Wordpad in the list.
 You should UNCHECK the box marked "Always use the selected program to open this kind of file", unless you do not want FSX to start when these files are double clicked.
-Then look for the Camera sections:
+Make sure to correct your default flight!
+Now look for the Camera sections:

 [Camera.1.1]